DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::ThinPlateSpline::Dimensionality()` and `dip::ThinPlateSpline::NumberOfControlPoints()` to provide
   some information about the `dip::ThinPlateSpline` object.

+- Added the `"sRGBA"` color space.
+Converting from it simply discards the alpha channel.
+It is intended to allow 4-channel PNG files to be interpreted correctly.

 ### Changed functionality

 - All functions that compute a percentile (`dip::Percentile()`, `dip::PercentilePosition()`,